 The library catalog is useful for searching books, e-books, journals, DVDs, CDs, and other materials owned by USC Libraries.
+While you may see the catalog referred to as HOMER, due to recent changes, you will simply find Library Catalog.

 WorldCat is a catalog listing library items at participating institutions across the globe.
 Many times, if you are trying to find an item that USC does not own, WorldCat is a reliable place to look to see if any library owns the item.
 From there you can place a request via interlibrary loan (ILL).